IIIF/training/advanced_iiif/modules/omeka/README.md

 For further details on this sandbox version please see the [Omeka website](https://omeka.org/s/download/#sandbox) and please note sandbox content is reset every Monday, Wednesday, Friday, and Sunday.

 Once you have logged in you should see the screen below.
 To connect a IIIF image we are going to add a new Item.
-Click on one of the two Item links highlighted in the image below:
+Click on one of the two `Items` links highlighted in the image below:

 ![Post login Omeka screen](img/post_login.png)